 The pandemic has ripped up the rule book for many sectors, dependable revenue streams have vanished, regular customer orders have changed, event calendars have all been disrupted and new opportunities have been identified.
 For any marketing leader, the biggest challenge is to understand these changes and develop marketing plans to take advantage of the new landscape.
 This strategic perspective can be challenging if they are involved in the day-to-day delivery, but again it’s an area where EBY has helped many of our clients over the past few months, including; repositioning projects, product launches and brand updates.

 There isn’t a business in the country that doesn’t want to be ready to take advantage of the economic recovery, but many will struggle due to lack of resources or lack of internal skills.
-If you think your business has a challenge to meet that could use the support of the team here at EBY get in touch today and drop us a note here.
+If you think your business has a challenge to meet that could use the support of the team here at EBY then get in touch to arrange a call.